gatechain/gatechain-gitbook/general/introduction.md

-# Gatechain: One Chain, Infinite Possibilities
+# Gatechain: One Chain, Infinite PoSsibilities

 Gatechain is a high-performance public blockchain designed to meet diverse application needs, dedicated to providing efficient, secure, and cost-effective blockchain infrastructure for a broad user base and various decentralized applications.
 GateChain is an EVM compatible Layer1 blockchain, utilizing GateMint to realize instant finality.